 Chapters formed prior to the Delaware State Society:

-Caesar Rodney Chapter, Wilmington, organized December 7, 1895, by Mrs. Elizabeth Clark Churchman.
-The chapter was named for Caesar Rodney, signer of the Declaration of Independence and Brigadier General of militia.
+Caesar Rodney Chapter, NSDAR, Wilmington, organized December 7, 1895, by Mrs. Elizabeth Clark Churchman.
+The chapter was named for Caesar Rodney, signer of the Declaration of Independence and brigadier general of the militia.
 Visit the chapter WEBSITE.

-Colonel Haslet Chapter, Dover, organized January 14, 1897, Mrs. Elizabeth Anderson organizing regent.
+Colonel Haslet Chapter, NSDAR, Dover, organized January 14, 1897, with Mrs. Elizabeth Anderson as organizing regent.
 The chapter was named for Colonel John Haslet, commander of Delaware’s Continental Regiment.
 Visit the chapter WEBSITE.

-Cooch’s Bridge Chapter, Newark, organized May 14, 1902, Mrs. Delaware Clark, organizing regent.
+Cooch’s Bridge Chapter, NSDAR, Newark, organized May 14, 1902, Mrs. Harriette Curtis Clark, organizing regent.
 It was named in honor of the Battle of Cooch’s Bridge.
 Visit the chapter WEBSITE.

 Chapters formed following the formation of the Delaware State Society:

-Mary Vining Chapter, Seaford, was organized May 18, 1940, by Mrs. Mary Lord Hudson, organizing regent.
+Mary Vining Chapter, NSDAR, Seaford, was organized on May 18, 1940, by Mrs. Mary Lord Hudson, organizing regent.
 It was named for the Revolutionary War belle who was betrothed to General ‘Mad’ Anthony Wayne.
-WEBSITE!
+WEBSITE.

-Major Nathaniel Mitchell Chapter, Georgetown.
+Major Nathaniel Mitchell Chapter, NSDAR, Georgetown.
 Born to James and Margaret Dagsworthy Mitchell, in 1753, Nathaniel Mitchell was the first of five native sons of Laurel, Delaware, to rise to the office of Governor of the State.
-He is the town’s most renowned patriot and hero… Visit the chapter WEBSITE.
+He is the town’s most renowned patriot and her.
+Visit the chapter WEBSITE.